Psychopoulet/node-promfs/README.md

 fs.isDirectorySync(__dirname); // return true|false

 // recursively create a directory
-// check if the directory already exists before, so you don't have to do it fs.mkdirpSync(path.join(__dirname, 'testlvl1', 'testlvl2')); // return true|false
+// check if the directory already exists before creation, so you don't have to do it fs.mkdirpSync(path.join(__dirname, 'testlvl1', 'testlvl2')); // return true|false

 // recursively delete a directory
-// check if the directory doesn't exist before, so you don't have to do it fs.rmdirpSync(path.join(__dirname, 'testlvl1')); // return true|false
+// check if the directory doesn't exist before removing, so you don't have to do it fs.rmdirpSync(path.join(__dirname, 'testlvl1')); // return true|false

 // concate files content